kubevirt/community/events/2023-summerofcode/README.md

 ### POC Virtual Machine Runtime Interface
-**Description**: Kubevirt is a Kubernetes extension to run Virtual machines on Kubernetes clusters leveraging Libvirt + Qemu&KVM stack.
+**Description**: Kubevirt is a Kubernetes extension to run virtual machines on Kubernetes clusters leveraging Libvirt + Qemu&KVM stack.
 It does this by exposing a custom resource called VirtualMachine which is then translated into a Pod (called virt-launcher).
-This pod is treated as any other application pods, and includes a monitoring process, virt-launcher, that manages the Libvirt+Qemu processes.
+This Pod is treated as any other application pod, and includes a monitoring process, virt-launcher, that manages the Libvirt+Qemu processes.
 Libvirt needs to run in the same context as QEMU, therefore is launched in each virt-launcher pod together with the monitorning process “virt-launcher”.

 Unfortunately, one of the drawbacks of this additional component is the increment of the required memory per pod or additional CPUs to run on.
-This differs from traditional Virtual Machine platforms as they usually can use one Libivrt instance per node and therefore isolate the CPU and memory consumption.
-Kubevirt is tightly integrated with Libvirt which makes it hard to integrate with other VMM (this is similar to how Kubernetes can leverage containerd/crio or others).
-The stretch goal of this project is to design interface that would allow Kubevirt to interact with any VMM withoud need for Libvirt.
+This differs from traditional virtual machine platforms as they usually can use one Libvirt instance per node and therefore isolate the CPU and memory consumption.
+Kubevirt is tightly integrated with Libvirt which makes it hard to integrate with another VMM (this is similar to how Kubernetes can leverage containerd/crio or others).
+The stretch goal of this project is to design an interface that would allow Kubevirt to interact with any VMM without need for Libvirt.

 **Expected outcomes**: The main goal of this project is to create a proof of concept to refactor the current virt-launcher code into a node level component (running one instance per node vs per Pod).
-This would reduce the memory overhead of each VM and demonstrate that abstraction of communication with Pod would be possible.
+This would reduce the memory overhead of each VM and demonstrate that abstraction of communication with Pods would be possible.

 **Links**: <br />
 https://github.com/kubevirt/kubevirt/blob/main/docs/README.md <br />